Test Methodology & Science

 WAIS-IV Full Scale SEM

-Standard error of measurement on the WAIS-IV Full Scale IQ.
-This means the 95% confidence interval spans roughly ±4.5 points around the reported score.
+Standard error of measurement on the most widely used adult intelligence battery.
+95% CI spans ±4.24 points around the reported score.

 Flynn Effect Rate

 Approximate rate of raw score inflation from outdated norms.
-Tests older than 10–15 years may overestimate IQ by this amount or more.
+Tests more than 10–15 years old may overestimate IQ by this amount or more.

 Frequently Asked Questions